 Temporary work contract

-Other contracts that are governed by the same rules as the CDD is the temporary work contract, which is characterised by the relationship between:
+Other contracts under the same rules as the CDD are the temporary work contract, which depends on the relationship between:

 - the temporary employment agency;

 - the client using it.

 This is a contract in a professional sector where business suffers genuine unforeseeable fluctuations throughout the year.

 This is for workers over 57 who want to acquire a sufficient number of years to claim a full pension.

 Do note the minimum legal age for employment is 16.
 However, in some cases, the employment of young people under 16 is possible in family businesses or during school holidays.
 Minors under 14 (13 on farms) can carry out light work, for apprenticeships, sandwich courses, in performance, or modeling companies.